Fees are $46 per unit

 Students who are not California residents as defined by the Education Code are required to pay the non-resident tuition fee in addition to the fees described above.
 Please note that it is the student's responsibility to prove that he/she is a California resident.
-The non-resident fees for the current academic year are $179 plus $35 non-resident capital outlay fee totally $214 per unit.
+Please Note: Effective Summer 2016, non resident tuition will be $211 per unit and non resident capital outlay will be $45 dollars per unit.

 In accordance with regulations of the Board of Governors of the California Community Colleges, Title 5, California Administrative Code, Section 59400 et seq., the Coast Community College District shall provide free of charge to students all instructional materials, except for materials which the District Board of Trustees has approved as required materials for a particular course.
 The student must purchase these materials from the College at the District cost.
 The Board has approved such fees because these materials are required to complete the objectives of the course and they are tangible property of continuing value outside the classroom which the student will retain as his or her own property.

 $30 per semester and $15 for the summer session.
 A current Golden West College Parking Permit is required to park a vehicle in campus parking lots.
 Permits may be purchased on-line through the college's website during normal operating hours.
 The permit must be displayed in clear view on the left rear bumper (driver’s side) or hung from the inside rear view mirror so as to be clearly visible.
 Mechanical permit dispenser machines are available in each parking lot for parking by the day.
 Failure to properly display a valid parking permit may result in the issuance of a citation.
 A student whose permit is lost or stolen must purchase a new permit.